vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/page.md

 - Default value: the value configured globally

 Set the footer content of the current page.
 If you want an empty content, set it to an empty string.
-Set it to `false` if you want to disable the footer, and set it to `true` if you want to display the default footer on a specific page.
+Set it to `false` to disable the footer, and set it to `true` to display the default footer on a specific page.

 For more details, please see [Page → Footer Support](../guide/layout/page.md#footer-support)